 [Place Figure 4 here]

-Make a solution of 1000 mL of ethanol with 427 mL of toluene (according to e.g., ASTM D 1107 – 96).
+Make a solution of 1000 mL of ethanol with 427 mL of toluene (according to e.g., ASTM D 1107 – 96) or pure ethanol or acetone.
 Many universities have a lab glass workshop that can make an adapted version of the Soxhlet apparatus for tree cores (Figure 4B).

-Put the samples within the straws in a stainless-steel support in the Soxhlet apparatus (with Ethanol-toluene solution) with cooler on a laboratory heater.
-Allow for at least 6 siphoning's per h.
+Fill the round-bottomed flask with the solvent, and put the samples within the straws in a stainless-steel support in the Soxhlet apparatus with cooler on a laboratory heater.
+Allow for at least 6 siphonings per h.

 NOTE: A closed water circuit is preferably used for cooling (or any other modern cooling system).
-In this case, a water pump circulates the water, stored in a 100 L basin with chlorine tablets, at 120 L/h (but this will depend on the size of the Soxhlet apparatus as well as the applied heat by the heat element).
+In this case, a water pump circulates the water, stored in a 100 L basin with chlorine tablets (to avoid algae development), at 120 L/h (but this will depend on the size of the Soxhlet apparatus as well as the applied heat by the heat element).
 An air cooler is used to cool the water in the 100 L basin.
 To save on solvent, glass beads can be used to fill-up the void volume of the Soxhlet apparatus.

-Check the temperature and number of siphoning’s regularly.
+Check the temperature and number of siphonings regularly.
 Dry the cores under a chemical hood (check lab policy for this) to remove the solvent residue or put a drying oven under the chemical hood.

 Dry the cores for 24 h in a drying oven (103.5 °C) under exhaust ventilation and perform a hot water bath (90 °C) or hot water Soxhlet extraction for 24 h as described above.